Undergraduate Admissions Timeline

 - Monday, May 1, 2023: Decision Day (Prospective students must commit to VCM – scholarships reduced or rescinded after this date)

 The BMEd degree program is a comprehensive course of study designed to prepare candidates to become thoroughly trained school music teachers.
 Although candidates declare an instrumental or choral track, all students are trained in instrumental, choral and general music education.

 A minimum of 136.5 credit hours is distributed between general education, fundamentals and theory, professional education, music education, and applied music.
 Upon completion, graduates will have fulfilled all academic requirements necessary to earn the Illinois Professional Educator (ISBE) license with a Special preK-12 Endorsement in Music.
 Candidates must also pass all ISBE teacher certification requirements before completing their degrees and becoming licensed to teach.

-NEW!
 Bachelor of Music in Performance & Pedagogy (BMped)

 Students pursuing the Bachelor of Music in Performance and Pedagogy Degree are interested in becoming uniquely skilled instructors within the music industry, while pursuing a high level of performance.
 Graduates with this degree will broaden their career choice by studying pedagogy and repertoire specific to their instrument, along with the entrepreneurial, marketing and networking skills needed to build a successful private lesson studio.

 The BMpc degree program is available to students interested in completing their degree through VanderCook’s comprehensive curriculum.
 The pre-certification degree option retains all the curricular requirements of the BMEd degree, with the exception of four six-week senior seminar courses and the student teaching experience.
 All institutional assessments, pre-clinical experiences and internal benchmarks are identical to those required for the BMEd degree.
 The minimum credit hours necessary for completion is 121.